The US Navy from 1790 to the Civil War

 “Much attention has been given within the last few years to the subject of floating batteries, or iron-clad steamers.
 Other governments, and particularly France and England, have made it a special object in connection with naval improvements; and the ingenuity and inventive faculties of our own countrymen have also been stimulated by recent occurrences toward the construction of this class of vessel….”

-On 3rd August 1861 the US Congress passed an act authorizing the Secretary to appoint a board of naval officers to investigate the subject of ironclad warships, appropriating $1,500,000 for the work.
-On 8th 1861 August the board was appointed, composed of Commodores Smith and Paulding and Commander Davis.
+On 3 August 1861, the US Congress passed an act authorizing the Secretary to appoint a board of naval officers to investigate the subject of ironclad warships, appropriating $1,500,000 for the work.
+On 8 August 1861, the board was appointed, composed of Commodores Smith and Paulding and Commander Davis.
 The board remarked that it approached the subject “with diffidence, having no experience, and but scanty knowledge in this branch of naval architecture.”
 This was true and although they knew that the Confederates were already experimenting with an ironclad ship at Norfolk.
-The board six weeks to submit its recommendations and its conclusions were non-committal:
+The board had six weeks to submit its recommendations but its conclusions were non-committal:

 “Opinions differ amongst naval and scientific men as to the policy of adopting the iron armature for ships-of-war.
 For coast and harbour defence they are undoubtedly formidable adjuncts to fortifications on land.
 As cruising vessels, however, we are sceptical as to their advantages and ultimate adoption.
 But whilst other nations are endeavouring to perfect them, we must not remain idle….
 We, however, do not hesitate to express the opinion, notwithstanding all we have heard or seen written on the subject, that no ship or floating battery, however heavily she may be plated, can cope successfully with a properly constructed fortification of masonry.”